Seattle Public Schools

 100% Clean Energy by 2040 through electrification of buildings and transport

 Seattle Public Schools manages approximately 7,500,000 square feet of building space, transports children to and from school every day, and maintains its own fleet of vehicles.
 Although the school system has been very proactive in managing the energy efficiency of its buildings, it does not have a plan for electrifying its building or transportation, not does it calculate it own greenhouse gas emissions.
-In response to this situation, there is a group, led by the Sierra Club, which is working on a non-binding resolution to put before the school board, which would begin the process of transitioning to 100% clean energy by 2040, with an emphasis on environmental equity.
+In Feb 2021, the School Board passed a non-binding resolution to begin the process of transitioning to 100% clean energy by 2040, with an emphasis on environmental equity.
+The resolution calls for the creation of a taskforce which would come up with a transition plan, and make regular reports on progress back to the school board.

 This is part of a nationwide effort by the Sierra Club for clean schools.
 The Sierra Club has put together a toolkit for school systems, including the Clean Schools Handbook, and the 100% Clean Energy School Districts Handbook.